KoT3isGood/SPBP/README.md

-# Swift Playgrounss Better Preview
+# Swift Playgrounds Better Preview
 Package for Swift Playgrounds that simulates preview like in Xcode

 ## Installation and Usage in SwiftUI